2016 6 Hours of Spa-Francorchamps: Background

 Circuit de Spa-Francorchamps, where the race was held.

 The 6 Hours of Spa-Francorchamps was confirmed as part of the FIA World Endurance Championship's 2016 schedule in December 2015 at a meeting of the FIA World Motor Sport Council in Paris.
 It was the second of nine scheduled endurance sports car rounds of the 2016 FIA World Endurance Championship, and the fifth running of the event as part of the championship.
-The race was held on 7 May 2016 at the Circuit de Spa-Francorchamps in Stavelot, Belgium with two preceding days of practice and qualifying.
-The Circuit de Spa-Francorchamps is a race track that is 7.004 km long and has twenty corners.
+The race was held on 7 May 2016 at the 20-turn 7.004 km Circuit de Spa-Francorchamps in Stavelot, Belgium with two preceding days of practice and qualifying.

 Endurance racing events were first held at the Circuit de Spa-Francorchamps in 1924 with the Spa 24 Hours.
 39 years later, the track began holding 500 km World Sportscar Championship races which later expanded to 1000 km.
 It was cancelled after the 1975 running because of modern safety concerns.
 It was resurrected in 1982 on the reconfigured Spa-Francorchamps track layout and remained on the calendar until 1990.
 Spa-Francorchamps again began holding endurance sports car races from 1999 and the 6 Hour event was made part of the FIA World Endurance Championship in 2012.
 The race is considered by many as a final preparation event for the 24 Hours of Le Mans.

 Before the race Porsche drivers Marc Lieb, Neel Jani and Romain Dumas led the Drivers' Championship with 25 points each, seven points ahead of their nearest rivals Kamui Kobayashi, Mike Conway and Stéphane Sarrazin, and a further three in front of third-placed Dominik Kraihamer, Alexandre Imperatori and Mathéo Tuscher.
 Nick Heidfeld, Nico Prost and Nelson Piquet Jr. were fourth on twelve points, and Bruno Senna, Filipe Albuquerque and Ricardo González rounded out the top five with ten points.
 Toyota were leading the Manufacturers' Championship with 33 points, eight ahead of their rival Porsche in second; the third-placed manufacturer Audi had scored one point.
 Porsche had won the preceding event, the 6 Hours of Silverstone, after the No. 7 Audi car was disqualified when it was discovered that its front skid block was worn out by more than the amount permitted in the sport's technical regulations.